MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/6-exercise-filter-data-where-operator.md

-Recall that we've filtered certain columns in or out of the displayed results.
-In this unit, you will learn how to answer questions about what kind of meteorological events took place in different regions or timespans, and which types of events caused damage.
+Recall that you've filtered certain columns in or out of the displayed results.
+In this unit, you'll learn how to answer questions about what kinds of meteorological events took place in different regions or timespans, and which types of events caused damage.

-## Use the `where` operator
+## Use the where operator

-Up to this point, all the operators we've used have returned selected columns.
+Up to this point, all the operators you've used have returned selected columns.
 Now, let's take a look at specific rows of the data.

 The `where` operator filters results that satisfy a certain condition.
-In this first example, we'll compare an integer column to a minimum value using the numerical operator *greater than* (>).
-Specifically, we only want to see storms that damaged property, so we'll look at rows of data where the damage property is greater than zero.
+In this first example, you'll compare an integer column to a minimum value by using the numerical operator *greater than* (`>`).
+Specifically, you only want to see storms that damaged property.
+So you'll look at rows of data where the damage property is greater than zero.

 1. Run the following query: